Swagonslayuh/studdy-buddy/README.md

 # studdy-buddy.
-This project is meant to exemplify the extent to which I learned front end web development using CSS and some JS.
-The page is mostly a work of CSS.
+This project is meant to exemplify the extent to which I learned front end web development using Bootstrap and some JS.
+The page is mostly a work of bootstrap.
+Link: